Contact me: grant@gtrimble.com

 Artist Statement:

-My work investigates the conditions under which visual forms carry meaning rather than decoration.
-I treat art as a problem-solving activity in which form can instantiate information about the world, space, the body, and perception itself.
-This process often begins from ideas that are initially inexplicit and are developed visually, rather than collapsed into symbolism or ideology.
-Drawing from figurative traditions, I aim to make works that reward sustained attention, resisting sentimental or illustrative readings in favor of coherence that is discovered rather than asserted.
-I approach aesthetics not as taste or expression, but as a fallible, objective constraint: something that can fail, improve, and be criticized as a means of insight.
+My work investigates the conditions under which visual forms carry meaning rather than serve as decoration.
+I treat art as a problem-solving activity where form can instantiate information about the world, space, the body, and perception.
+This process often begins from ideas that are not yet fully articulated and are developed visually rather than reduced to symbolism or ideology.

 About: